MiroW-L/Workshop-5/README.md

 and then next adapted the image code _function showZzz_ and the change of the csv file too which was  _let countSleep=row.get("Sleep hours");_

 ## Conclusion(+ further improvement)
 - Finishing the graph, I think it turned out pretty well, even the line graph which I aksed www.chatgpt.com was really impressive, but too advanced.
-The way I put into the bar graph with a moon image was a skill to this workshop, I have learnt how the csv graph transfers into visual code studio and lets on to start the coding, analysing it.
-But somehow, the graph looks not much abstract, but it looks very simple and straight to the point (giving the data of the sleep hours).
+The way I put into the bar graph with a moon image was a skill to this workshop.
+I have learnt how the csv graph transfers into visual code studio and lets on to start the coding, analysing it.
+But while working on the workshop, the graph didn't looked what I expected, and not quite abstract, but it looks very simple and straight to the point (giving the data of the sleep hours).
-- For furhter updates for doing the next workshop, I will try to....
+- For further improvement for this graph, I might need to adjust and think more on what I should add to this graph, for example; images, and words.
+But through, leo's workshop lecture, I have succeeded and learnt a code on how to create a graph.